 The massive size of shopping malls in Jakarta can just make you go dizzy.
 Countless malls are scattered all over Jakarta; popular ones being Grand Indonesia, Central Park or Taman Anggrek.
 The malls are one stop for all shopping and dining experiences as well as skating rink, sky bars, parks, live bands and if you get lucky like I did, musician performances too.

 5. Traffic situation in Jakarta

-First thing you notice when you land in Jakarta are zillions of cars and all sorts of them.
-Buying a car is economical in Jakarta which is why you see everyone driving cars.
-Also, lot of taxis – majorly blue bird(low end) and silver bird(high end – mainly Mercs) taxis are all over here.
-And that amounts to a lot of traffic jams.
+The first thing you notice when you land in Jakarta are zillions of cars and all sorts of them.
+Buying a car is economical in Jakarta which explains the shit loads of traffic.
+With respect to taxis, majorly bluebird(low end) and silver bird(high end – mainly Mercs) taxis run over here.
 If it’s your unlucky day, it could be one of your worst.

 6. Value for money